Project

 Actions #9

-Updated by Christian Lohmaier about 7 years ago
+Updated by Christian Lohmaier over 7 years ago

 Setting up servers to use with manually triggered cleanup can be done in our infra, assuming people are OK with using ssh-tunnel to connect to windows RDP (remmina client can do this quite nicely)